 MEALS: Breakfast, lunch and Dinner

-DAY 8, Back to Delhi
+Back To Delhi

 This will be the last day of journey as we’ll get in to our vehicles and drive back towards Delhi.
 If any of the guests need a drop to airport or railway station to their journey elsewhere, it will be arranged according to their requirements.